AndrewRafter/TileVania/README.md

 Open Unity Hub and click "Add".
 Select the folder where you extracted the files to.
 Open the project from the Hub.
-If the scene isn't loaded, in the folder go to Assets > Scenes > SampleScene
+If the scene isn't loaded, in the folder go to Assets > Levels > Pick a level